 We are in the business of products, and maintaining accurate product information is critical in effectively marketing our products.
 Prior to Salsify, we were seriously lacking in organization of that content.
 Our team faced inefficiencies and couldn’t effectively distribute our product information to retail partners and into sales channels.
 Now, our entire team as up-to-date access to our product content wherever they are, and that’s a very powerful tool.

 Although our previous system was fraught with issues, it’s always difficult to get people to change.
-Making the change to a product content management platform was a major cultural shift for our team.
+Making the change to a product experience management platform was a major cultural shift for our team.
 It took coordination across multiple teams including operations, engineering, IT, accounting, product development, sales, marketing, and creative services.
 This coordination was critical to our success and was a necessary step in creating processes for efficiency.
 Salsify has created total visibility across the organization, so every person is held accountable to their responsibilities in this process.

 3. How do you measure success of this project?